-As the use of an employee owned devices is increased in the enterprise, the risk of accidental data disclosure through apps and services that are outside the control of that enterprise such as emails, social networking and cloud is also increasing day by day.
+As the use of an employee-owned device is increased in the enterprise, the risk of accidental data disclosure through apps and services that are outside the control of that enterprise such as emails, social networking, and the cloud is also increasing day by day.

 Most of the solutions of these problems try to solve by allowing the employees to switch between apps and personal and work containers that can take to the less optimal user experience.
 The code-named Enterprise Data Protection (EDP) helps to separate and protects the enterprise apps and data from disclosure risk among both the enterprise and personal devices without changing any components in the apps or the working environments and thus provides the better user experience.

 Furthermore, along with the use of Rights Management Services (RMS), EDP can help to secure the data of the enterprise locally or even when the data is being roamed or shared like when the encrypted content is shared via Outlook or moved via USB devices.

 EDP provides extra security against enterprise data leakage with less impact on the working environment of the employees.
 It gives the general separation between the enterprise and corporate data.
 It provides extra data security for the existing business apps without updating them.